sunng87/ring-jetty9-adapter/README.md

 (send! ws msg {:write-failed (fn [throwable]) :write-success (fn [])})
 ```

- A callback is a map where `:on-failure` and `:on-success` are optional.
+ A callback is a map where keys `:write-failed` and `:write-success` are optional.

 There is a new option `:websockets` available.
 Accepting a map of context path and listener class:
 ```clojure